Rai Benjamin: Personal life

 Benjamin is the son of West Indies international and Antiguan cricketer Winston Benjamin.
+His childhood was split between Antigua and New York, before he permanently settled in New York for high school.

 Benjamin co-hosts a podcast called "Beyond the Records" with Noah Lyles and Grant Holloway, which launched in December 2024.

 Benjamin is an avid cyclist, frequently cycling around Los Angeles and to and from hurdling practice at UCLA.

 Achievements

 Information from World Athletics profile unless otherwise noted.